ocramz/aeson-schema/README.md

 * host-name

 I would be happy to accept pull requests that implement validation of one of these formats, fix bugs or add other features.

+## Other libraries

+The [hjsonschema](https://github.com/seagreen/hjsonschema) library is more actively maintained and implements the newer JSON Schema v4.
+It doesn't do code generation, however.